 3 Best Transcription Foot Pedals

-Our first pick is the Digital USB Foot Pedal.
+My first pick is the Digital USB Foot Pedal.
 A few of my fellow transcribers use this foot pedal and they really like it.
-To test drive, I borrowed one for a week and I’d say it’s probably as good as the Infinity, and I’ll probably get it as a replacement once mine kicks the bucket.
-Its main selling point is that it’s a lot cheaper than the Infinity.
-Very similar build.
+To test drive, I borrowed one for a week and I’d say it’s probably as good as the Philips, and I’ll probably get it as a replacement once mine kicks the bucket.
+Its main selling point is that it’s a lot cheaper than the Philips.
+Very similar build – almost the exact same thing.
 Lighter and smaller than the Infinity, and a tad more responsive.
 So great if you plan to move around and transcribe at different places.

 Compatible with Express Scribe Pro, and F4 – tested on the older version.
 My only concern is durability, since it’s so light!
 I don’t believe it will hold up to the abuse it will live through.
 Fingers crossed.
-Best bang for your buck.
+Best bang for your buck?
+Check price on Amazon.

 A couple of years ago, I was looking for a portable transcription foot pedal I could comfortably travel with.
 I got the Philips ACC2310 and it has not disappointed me.
 It’s very light – so I don’t use it that much so as not to break it.
-And I did get some issues getting it to work with InqScribe – I got a driver that worked great.
+And I did get some issues getting it to work with InqScribe – I did manage to get a driver that worked.
 Other than that, this is a great portable transcription foot pedal.
+Check price on Amazon.

 If you are considering getting a transcription foot pedal, I hope this post has been helpful.
 The more I use each of the recommended foot pedals, the more I like them, and I bet you’ll like them too.
 Happy transcribing.